zk-lover/zk-sok/gitbook-docker/book/plonky2/plonky2-circuit.md

 # Plonky2 Circuit Documentation

+plonky2 provides a modular framework for building zero-knowledge proof circuits, allowing developers to define constraints using Circuit features, and circuits are composed of gadgets and constraints, enabling flexible and scalable circuit design.
+The framework supports efficient proof generation, is optimized for large-scale applications, and includes features such as recursive proofs and polynomial commitment schemes for high-performance zk-SNARKs.

+In this section, we will introduce the circuit building APIs of plonky2, including CircuitBuilder, PartialWitness, and CircuitConfig.

 ## 1.CircuitBuilder

 **Purpose:** Used to construct zero-knowledge proof circuits, including defining circuit operations, inputs, and outputs.